 One study found that patients suffering from allergic rhinitis (and everything that comes with it, like runny and itchy noses, sneeze attacks, excess mucous and congestion) found relief after being exposed to black seed oil for just two weeks.
 Researchers attributed these results to black seed oil’s powerful anti-inflammatory effects (21).

 Where to Get Black Seed Oil

 With benefits like these, it’s safe to say we’re all looking forward to cherishing a bottle of black seed oil for ourselves.
-Luckily, it can be purchased online directly or through sites like Amazon.
+Luckily, it can be purchased online directly with Activation Products Black Seed Oil or through sites like Amazon.
 Various health food retailers may also carry black seed oil capsules, if you’re looking for something in pill form.

 What to Look For

 Just like any other oil, there are a few important things to look for when purchasing black seed oil:

 - Packaged in dark glass (to protect from rancidity)

 Also keep in mind that black seed oil has a number of different names, including black oil, black cumin oil, etc., so be sure to check the ingredient list for purity before purchasing.